Non-Economic Damages Under the No-Fault Insurance Law

 Lawyer Commentary on No-Fault Statute: MCL 500.3135

-The most important and highly litigated No-Fault statute, this law defines the injury threshold that car accident victims must suffer to bring a lawsuit under Michigan law, and what types of compensation can be asked for as a result of a car accident.
+The most important and most frequently litigated No-Fault statute, this law defines the injury threshold that car accident victims must meet in order to bring a lawsuit under Michigan law, and what types of compensation can be asked for as a result of a car accident.

 Michigan is a No-Fault state, so there are significant limitations on what types of damages and compensation a person who has caused a car accident (the wrongdoer or negligent driver) can be sued for.
-For instance, a person who has been seriously injured in a car or truck accident is entitled only to damages for her pain and suffering and for any “excess” economic loss after the first three years of No-Fault wage loss and replacement services.
+For instance, a person who has been seriously injured in a car or truck accident is entitled to recover damages from the at-fault driver only for his or her pain and suffering and for “excess” economic loss (such as medical expenses, No-Fault wage loss and survivor’s loss).
+Notably, in 2012, the Michigan Supreme Court ruled that car accident victims could not sue for “excess” replacement services.

 This law also defines how seriously an injured person must be hurt from a car accident to be able to hire a lawyer and bring a lawsuit for personal injury.
 The lawsuit following a car accident is often referred to as a third-party auto negligence lawsuit or a tort lawsuit by Michigan lawyers.
 However, these lawsuits can only be filed if the injuries suffered from a car accident are deemed sufficiently serious, and in Michigan, there is a law that defines how serious these injuries must be before a lawyer can be hired and a lawsuit can be filed.